salama/object-machine/soml/soml.md

 ##### Syntax and runtime

 Soml syntax is a mix between ruby and c.
-I is like ruby in the sense that semicolons and even newlines are not neccessary unless they are.
+It is like ruby in the sense that semicolons and even newlines are not neccessary unless they are.
 It still uses braces, but that will probably be changed. <br/>
 But off course it is typed, so in argument or variable definitions the type must be specified like in c.
 Types are classes, but int may be used for brevity instead of Integer.
-Return types are also declared, though more for statci analysis.
-As mentioned any function may return to differernt addresses according to type.
-The compiler automatically inserts erros for return typesa that are not handled by the caller. <br/>
+Return types are also declared, though more for static analysis.
+As mentioned any function may return to different addresses according to type.
+The compiler automatically inserts errors for return types that are not handled by the caller.

-The complete syntax and their translation is discussed <a href="syntax.html"> here </a>
+The complete syntax and their translation is discussed in the next chapter.

 As soml is the base for dynamic languages, all compile information is recorded in the runtime.
-All inforamtion is off course object oriented, ie in the form off objects.
-This means a class hierachy and this itself is off course part of the runtime.
-The runtime, Parfait, is kept to a minnimum, currently around 15 classes, described in detail <a href="parfait.html">
+The information is off course object oriented, in the form off objects.
+This means a class hierarchy and this itself is off course part of the runtime.
+The runtime, Parfait, is kept to a minimum, currently around 15 classes, described in detail <a href="parfait.html">
 here </a>. <br/>
 Historically Parfait has been coded in ruby, as it was first needed in the compiler.
 This had the additional benefit of providing solid test cases for the functionality.